humrochagf/humberto.io/content/curriculum.en.md

     ### Bachelor's degree in Computer Science
     *January 2011 to January 2015*

-    A course where I could build a solid understanding of all aspects of computation from the ground up.
+    A course where I could build a solid understanding of all aspects about computer science from the ground up.

 community: |